Tools

 Our strategies include focusing on the times and days with lower ridership as well as routes with the lowest utilization rates.
 We determine if those routes are already well-served by nearby, adjacent routes, in some instance ¼ mile to ½ mile on segments of those routes.
 We also consider demographic factors like serving minority status, persons with low incomes, disabilities, individuals over 65, and English proficiency served.

-The proposed service level reductions would allow us to maintain higher frequencies on our highest ridership routes, which move approximately 73% of annual riders.
+The service level reductions allow us to maintain higher frequencies on our highest ridership routes, which move approximately 73% of annual riders.

 Will Service Changes and Fare Increases in 2026 be Enough to Maintain the System in Future Years?